torallify/recipe-nutrition-rating-analysis/README.md

 ## Introduction

-In this report, I will be analyizing data of recipies and their respective ratings from food.com.
-The scraped data contains relevent information of the recipes such as: preparation time, relevent tags, nutritional information (total calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV)), recipe steps, and a user submitted description.
+In this report, I will be analyzing data of recipes and their respective ratings from food.com.
+The scraped data contains relevant information about the recipes such as preparation time, relevant tags, nutritional information (total calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV)), recipe steps, and a user-submitted description.

-In addition, the scrapped data also includes user rating information for each recipe and user submitted review.
+In addition, the scraped data also includes user rating information for each recipe and user-submitted reviews.

-The size of each data set are as follows:
+The size of each dataset is as follows:
-recipes: 83782 rows × 12 columns
+- Recipes: 83,782 rows × 12 columns
-interactions: 731927 rows × 5 columns
+- Interactions: 731,927 rows × 5 columns

-Having gained an interest in cooking, I am most interested in exploring the nutritional relationship between recipies, ingrediants, with the user ratings.
+Having gained an interest in cooking, I am most interested in exploring the nutritional relationship between recipes, ingredients, and user ratings.

-In this is analysis, I will attempt to answer the question of **"Can we predict how favorable a recipe is by its nutritional information?"**.
-This is done by predicting the user ratings from the nutritional and tag features of the datasets.
+In this analysis, I will attempt to answer the question, “Can we predict how favorable a recipe is by its nutritional information?”
+This is done by predicting user ratings using the nutritional and tag features of the datasets.